|

 I. M. Beck (The Times)

-"Pierre paints pictures with unusual colours
+"Mejlak paints pictures with unusual colours

 and brushstrokes, without explaining, because it is the story and

-characters which paint themselves"
+characters which paint themselves."

 Maria Grech Ganado